 5 Star Vegan Mushroom Seitan Wellington 🌱 An exceptionally delicious plant-based roast made of fresh mushrooms, artichoke hearts, cannellini beans, herbs and vital wheat gluten flour surrounded with a rich and savory mushroom paté baked in a delicate pastry crust.

-Making this dish is a lot easier than it may seem.
+Making your own 5 star vegan mushroom seitan Wellington is a lot easier than it may seem.
 The recipe is prepared in 3 easy stages:

 - Mushroom Pâté